jiajheli/bareline/README.md

 # Bareline
 Bareline is a command line interface (CLI) framework.
 It doesn't depend on other libraries.
 It doesn't allocate from data or BSS sections.
-It is can be easily brought up on bare metal environments.
+It can be easily brought up on bare metal environments.

 ## Highlights
 * Easy to port